pmrf.functions.math

 Parameters:

-feet (number or array-like, optional) – length in feet.
-Default is 1.
+feet (number or array-like, optional, default=1) – Length in feet.

 Returns: